Office of Student Returns

 - Release of Information Form: Sign a “release of information” form and place a copy on file in ALL of your health care providers’ office.
 This will allow members of your review committee to speak with your healthcare providers regarding any concerns related to your possible return to Duke.
 A “release of information” form is available in every health care provider’s office.
 Please ask your provider for a copy to complete and place on file.

-- Request for Transfer Credit: If you are eligible to transfer credits back to Duke, you must request that an official transcript be sent directly to the Office of Student Returns.
+- Request for Transfer Credit: If you are eligible to transfer credits back to Duke, you must request that an official transcript be sent directly to Duke's Registrar's Office.
 Only transcripts sent directly from the visiting institution’s Office of the Registrar are considered official documents.
 It is against faculty regulations for any candidate to take a course at another university and later enroll in the equivalent course at Duke.
 After your official transcript has been reviewed by your review committee, it will be forwarded to Duke’s Office of the Registrar independent of your return decision.
 If you were academically dismissed or suspended, you are not eligible to receive credit for course work completed during your separation period.

 - Housing Request: Students returning to Duke after a separation of any kind remain subject to the Board of Trustees policy requiring all Duke undergraduate students to live in university housing for their first three academic years as a Duke student.
 Duke guarantees housing to all of its full-time undergraduate students, save those who are not eligible due to disciplinary sanctions.
 You may contact housing regarding your residency while your return application is under review with the understanding that your return is not guaranteed and you must immediately release your space if you receive an unfavorable return decision.
 If you feel that you need special housing consideration, your request will be reviewed.